hexanal/fredmercy-blog/LOG.md

 * something that suggest to create a redirection when changing the URL of a page/post
     - so that links on other websites that were pointing to that URL aren't landing nowhere
     - maybe that's an obvious thing that's being done by Wordpress out of the box?
 I don't know?

+## random

+* zoom-based navigation on the z-axis -> how to make it feel and look cool?
+    - would help to solve the z-index issue I have with the `box` component
+    - then apply to that style of navigation?
+* clearview:
+    - Send these to privacy@clearview.ai via email.
+Clearly state that your message is a CCPA or GDPR request.
+    - Follow any instructions you receive.
+Expect your request to take up to two months to process.
+Be persistent in following up.
+And remember that once you receive your data, you have the option to demand that Clearview [delete it or amend it](https://www.dataprotectionreport.com/2018/09/ccpa-extends-right-to-deletion-to-california-residents/) if you’d like them to do so.

 ## MANIFEST